-Of course its a zero drop shoe with a wide toe box as you would expect from ALTRA but the whole heel construction has been redesigned to give you a completely encased feeling.
+Of course the zero drop and the wide toe box you would expect from ALTRA but the whole heel construction has been redesigned to give a completely encased feeling.

 You can really see that the bulk of the heel construction has been lowered and widened which gives a super solid platform for the heel.
 Its still sitting on top of 33 mm of stack height all the way along the shoe but the construction wraps up and around your heel for a really locked in feel.

 So out on the trail what I really liked was the way the outsole wrapped around whatever you placed your foot on.
 This is a conscious design element of ALTRA shoes.